DanielMoralisSamples/Video_Tutorials/12A_PRICE_CONVERTER_dApp/Readme.md

 # README
-1. For this project you need flask.
+1. For this project you need:
+- Python 3.x.x
-2. From your virtual environment run pip install flask
+- A virtual environment with Flask installed. ```pip install flask```
-3. Done
+- A text editor.
+- Moralis server.